 Like what you see?
 Tap the "Pin" button above to save this with a pinnable image on Pinterest.

-Inside: Life as a new dad.
+Inside: Becoming a dad for the first time comes with its own surprises.
 Uncover the five secrets from a first-time father’s perspective that new dads don’t talk about.

 Knowing what to expect can reduce worry, and unsettling feelings are easier to deal with when you know they are normal.
 And so, here are five things I wish I’d known before becoming a dad.

 5 Surprises for Becoming a Dad for the First Time

 You’re gonna be knocked off the number one spot

 As an expectant dad and a conscientious man, you may already be thinking: “Baby’s needs will come first.
 I’m down with that.”
 You are right.
 I’m afraid, though, theory doesn’t prepare you for reality.
 When your darling baby arrives, you will be knocked emphatically off the number one spot.
 Relegated, somewhere far beyond an afterthought.
 Your baby and his needs will take center stage.

 Mothering requires superhuman mental, emotional and cognitive powers.
 Every waking second (and even whilst asleep) your partner will be hyper-focused on keeping your baby alive and well.
 Plus, she’ll simply be more interested in him than you.
 To put this in perspective: she’ll be more interested in the consistency of your baby’s poo, than how your day went.

 For now, relish your partner staring at you with doting eyes; be grateful when she surprises you with coffee and a bagel; savor her occasional sexy text; because soon, this will be a thing of the past.
 (At least for a few years, anyway.)